-Always on the lookout for trends in customer service: the Qudini team have been researching the use of robots in retail.
+Always on the lookout for retail trends in customer service, Qudini’s CEO, Imogen Wethered, has been researching the use of robots in retail.

 This year at RBTE we came across SoftBank’s “Pepper”, a robot sales associate powered using IBMs Watson.
 Watson is an artificial intelligence platform that has the capacity to learn information.
 Using the AI technology, SoftBank have built a customer service robot that is able to communicate with customers and even read human emotion (the first robot to do so), for the benefit of providing customers with information, way finding and giving advice.